algolia/instantsearch/examples/react/next/README.md

 yarn run dev
 ```

-Read more about `react-instantsearch` [in our documentation](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/).
+Read more about React InstantSearch [in our documentation](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/).